Summer Seminary for Unitarian Universalist Youth

 The two-part application process includes the online form and a letter of recommendation.

 Letter of Recommendation

 You need to submit a letter of recommendation from a minister, religious educator or other religious professional.
 You can submit it with your application or your recommender can send it directly.
 Give this information page (PDF) to the person writing your letter.
 If you have difficulty meeting the requirement that your letter come from a religious professional, please contact us.

-The cost to participants for 2018 Summer Seminary was $500, which covered all programming, lodging and food.
+The cost to participants for Summer Seminary $525, which covered all programming, lodging and food.
 You do not need to pay when you apply.
 Scholarships and need based travel grants will be available through the generosity of our donors, the UUA Annual Program Fund.